volusion/element/content/how-to/fetch-data-fast.md

 ---
-title: 'Fetch Data Fast'
+title: 'Fetch Block Data Fast'
+metaTitle: 'Fetch Block Data Fast'
+metaDescription: 'In this how-to, we demonstrate how to fetch data as efficiently as possible using asynchronous requests in JavaScript.'
 ---

-In this how-to, we will show how to fetch data as efficiently as possible using asynchronous requests in JavaScript.
+In this how-to, we demonstrate how to fetch data as efficiently as possible using asynchronous requests in JavaScript.
 As site speed is paramount to the end user experience, we recommend this technique.

 Let's consider the following code in that might appear in `getDataProps.js`: